djeada/Testio/README.md

 # Purpose

-Main purpose is to help highschool and college teachers automate testing of students code.
-Instead of running each program individually and manulay provide input, teacher can specifiy inputs and expected outputs in config files and then only check the results.
+The aim of this project is to provide a simple and easy way to test your application's standard output.
+It is specifically targeted at highschool teachers and college instructors.
+If your students were assigned to write a program that for a given set of inputs is expected to produce an output, then this project is for you.
+Instead of testing each program individually, you can simply specify a directory containing all the programs, as well as a set of inputs and expected outputs.
+Testio will then run each program and compare the output to the expected output.
+If the output is correct, Testio will print a green checkmark.
+If the output is incorrect, Testio will print a red X. Additionally for each program, a pdf report will be generated containing the results of the tests.

+# Requirements

+* Python 3.8

 # Design